 Jackson is the Bloomberg Distinguished Professor of English and History at Johns Hopkins University.
 He graduated from Wesleyan University in 1990, majoring in English and African American Studies.

-Jackson recently published “Chester B. Himes: A Biography,” on an African American writer who Jackson believes remains an underappreciated force among 20th-century black authors.
-A contemporary and friend of great Black writers like James Baldwin, Richard Wright, and Ralph Ellison, Himes’ most famous works are the “Harlem Detective” crime series and his first novel, “If He Hollers Let Him Go,” about the life of a Black shipyard worker in World War II-era Los Angeles.
+Jackson recently published “Chester B. Himes: A Biography,” on an African American writer who Jackson believes remains the underappreciated force among 20th-century Black authors.
+A contemporary and friend of great black writers like James Baldwin, Richard Wright, and Ralph Ellison.
+Himes’ most famous works are the “Harlem Detective” crime series and his first novel, “If He Hollers Let Him Go,” about the life of a Black shipyard worker in World War II-era Los Angeles.